cosmology-tech/cosmos-kit/packages/trust/README.md

 Cosmos Kit is a wallet adapter for developers to build apps that quickly and easily interact with Cosmos blockchains and wallets.

-@cosmos-kit/trust is the trust integration for Cosmos Kit.
+@cosmos-kit/trust is the Trust Wallet integration for Cosmos Kit.

 ## Credits